 Yet eCommerce also involves risk from the criminal activities of increasingly sophisticated fraudsters.
 Those risks and costs include direct financial losses, fines and fees, increased operational costs and reputational risks to your business.
 These risks mean security should always be the first priority when selling online—especially when it comes to payment systems and your customers’ personal data.

 If you’re unsure about the importance of online payment security, consider just some of the costs of eCommerce fraud:

-- Experian found that eCommerce fraud attacks in the US rose 30% in 2017 over 2016.
+- that eCommerce fraud attacks in the US rose 30% in 2017 over 2016.
 Experian’s report notes that unauthorized use of credit cards accounted for 92% of fraudulent online transactions.

-- A 2019 report from Juniper Research estimates that retailers may lose $130 billion from card-not-present (CNP) eCommerce fraud in the five years between 2018 and 2023.
+- estimates that retailers may lose $130 billion from card-not-present (CNP) eCommerce fraud in the five years between 2018 and 2023.